VanapalliSatya/HTML/README.md

 # HTML
-All HTML data available for quick reference
+All HTML data available here for a quick reference